iut-ibk/DynaMind-ToolBox/doc/source/module.rst

 Modules are the heart and soul of every DynaMind simulation.
 A module is a process to manipulate data in the data stream "running" through the module.
 DynaMind supports the development of reusable modules by making data used in modules transparent, and parameters easy to modify.
 Further, an easy to us interface allows  modules to be connected to complex simulations.
-The following section gives an introduction in the basic concepts of the module development.
+The following section gives an introduction in the basic concepts needed for the module development.
 For the code examples the
-Python interface is used, however the Python API is is similar to the C++ API.
+Python interface is used, however the Python API is similar to the C++ API.
 The API doc can be found `here <http://www.dynamind-toolbox.org/wp-content/uploads/api-doc/nightly/doc/doxygen/output/html/index.html>`_.

-To provide this functionality modules consist of two main parts:
+Modules consist of two main parts:

     1. The *Initialisation* makes used data and parameters known to the simulation.
     2. The *Data Manipulation Process* (DMP) or the *run method* which contains the actual algorithms to manipulate data.